sekhavati/crystalline/README.md

        <p>
        <br/>
        Create an array of items using the rule and seed value up until the terminator condition is met.

+       :warning: Ensure the rule function is [pure](https://en.wikipedia.org/wiki/Pure_function) and terminator condition will always be met, otherwise you risk creating an infinite loop.

        ```javascript
        const rule = (n: number) => Math.pow(n, 2);